 The Hanoi People's Committee has developed a Master Transport Plan for 2030, with a vision to 2050.
 The plan needs total capital of up to VND1,235,380 billion (nearly $55.4 billion).
 The capital is expected to come from the state budget, ODA loans, and from private investors through transport projects in the forms of BT (build-transfer), BOT (build-operate-transfer), PPP (public private partnership), and BOO (build-own-operate).

-As of mid-2016, there were 68 BOT projects formulated under the management of the Ministry of Transportation (MOT) in the road, highway, airport, canal and railway sectors.
+A recent report showed, there were 70 BOT projects formulated under the management of the Ministry of Transportation (MOT) in the road, highway, airport, canal and railway sectors.
 The up-coming project pipeline amounts to US$176 billion, with rail projects dominating the portfolio, followed by the power sector and the process industries.

-The Transport Infrastructure Outlook – Vietnam 2017 shall focus on the current and proposed developments happening in the region and cater to the policy and regulatory affairs, funding requirements and technological advancements in the sector.
+2nd Annual Transport Infrastructure – Vietnam 2018 shall focus on the current and proposed developments happening in the region and cater to the policy and regulatory affairs, funding requirements and technological advancements in the sector.
 It would provide a glimpse into the industry from global and local perspective and would be a platform to be used for networking and knowledge sharing perspective and broaden your reach in the industry.

 Highlights of the Conference

 Vietnam's Sustainable Development Goals towards Sustainable Development 2030

 Public Private Partnerships (PPPs) – Prospects in current premises

 The city’s domestic waterways master plan – emerging trend of transportation